sogis/pipelines/api_webgisclient/README.md

-# Pipeline for the SO!API and the Web GIS Client
+# Pipeline for SO!API and Web GIS Client

 ## First setup of the openshift environment